Autistic Burnout: Signs, Symptoms, and How to Cope

 Connect With Support Groups: Engaging with fellow autistic individuals can provide understanding and validation.

-Reduce Obligations: Being overwhelmed by too many obligations could exasperate the experience of autistic burnout.
+Reduce Obligations: Being overwhelmed by too many obligations could exacerbate the experience of autistic burnout.
 Lighten your personal or professional responsibilities.
 Prioritize urgent tasks and learn to say no to nonessential ones.

 Remove Yourself From Overwhelming Situations: If a specific situation becomes intolerable, take breaks or remove yourself to regain composure.
 For instance, if you are in an overwhelming social situation, you could leave and go home to your sensory safe space.